A DSEL for High Throughput and Low Latency Software-Defined Radio on Multicore CPUs

 \subsection{Comparison with State-of-the-Art}

 \paragraph{gr-dvbs2rx} As we said before, to the best of our knowledge, it is the faster open source implementation at the time of the writing of the paper. gr-dvbs2rx has been run on the same x86 target presented before (with the same compiler and options) and on the MODCOD 2.
 We ran the code without the radios, this way only the software part of the receiver is evaluated.
 First, a set of IQs have been generated from the emitter and written on a file.
 Then, the receiver has been executed on it.
 The set of IQs have been read from the same file.
 The evaluation has been made on error-free SNR zone.
 To make a fair comparison, we modified a little bit the source code of the receiver to remove ``artificial blocks'' that slowed down the throughput.
 The throttle block has been removed as well as some useless (and not optimized) blocks dedicated to the conversion of the IQs (from 8-bit fixed-point to 32-bit floating-point format).
-The source code modifications we made are available on a fork of the project\footnote{The link is hidden for the double-blind review process}.
+The source code modifications we made are available on a fork of the project\footnote{gr-dvbs2rx fork (thr\_benchmark branch): \url{github.com/kouchy/gr-dvbs2rx/}}.